bharat13soni/jrest/README.md

 5. Set an environment variable by the name <b>JREST_DEFINITION_PATH</b> to any of your favorite path.
 Depending on your platform you may need to reopen/restart the shell/command prompt
 6. To work with Oracle and Sql Server you need to have their jdbc drivers installed and accessible on <b>CLASSPATH</b>.
 7. Make sure you have/create a table called User on your database, with username and password columns present in them.
-8. Now move into JREST_DEFINITION_PATH, and open a new file jrest.json in edit mode, and fill in the details given below (replace the values accordingly)<br>
+8. Now move into JREST_DEFINITION_PATH, and open a new file jrest.json in edit mode, and fill in the details given below (replace the values accordingly)
-    {
+    `{
         "AUTH":{
             "Query":"Select -3022 From User Where username = ? and password = PASSWORD(?);"
         }
     }
     !
     {